-Scotia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Scotia is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Scotia who work in office and administrative support (20.48%), sales jobs (12.95%), and teaching (9.00%).
+Scotia is a decidedly white-collar village, with fully 85.22% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Scotia is a village of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Scotia who work in office and administrative support (18.45%), sales jobs (12.94%), and management occupations (7.50%).

 Also of interest is that Scotia has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Scotia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Scotia residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Scotia include German, Italian, English, and French .
+Important ancestries of people in Scotia include Irish, Italian, German, English, and Polish.

 The most common language spoken in Scotia is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Italian and Spanish.